doronz88/pymobiledevice3/misc/understanding_idevice_protocol_layers.md

 the same).

 Since all this communication is IP-based, but without any additional exported TCP port from the device, `usbmuxd` can't help us here.
-Instead, starting at iOS 16.0, when connecting an iDevice, it exports another none-standard USB-Ethernet adapter (with IPv6 link-local address), placing us in a subnet with the device's `remoted`.
+Instead, starting at iOS 16.0, when connecting an iDevice, it exports another non-standard USB-Ethernet adapter (with IPv6 link-local address), placing us in a subnet with the device's `remoted`.

-As we've said this communication is none-standard, and requires either:
+As we've said this communication is non-standard, and requires either:

 - macOS Monterey or higher
 - Special driver on your linux/windows machine